rhfdn/SummaRuNNer/README.md

 # SummaRuNNer (extractive summarization)
-This git repository presents an in-depth study of SummaRuNNer (ablation and replacement study) and also presents SummaRuNNer's results on NYT50 and part of the French wikipedia, as well as the influence of the length of the summary in relation to the document on performance.
+This repository presents an in-depth study of SummaRuNNer (ablation and replacement study) and also presents SummaRuNNer's results on NYT50 and part of the French wikipedia, as well as the influence of the length of the summary in relation to the document on performance.

 paper: [SummaRuNNer](https://arxiv.org/pdf/1611.04230.pdf)